 Take A Break

 How do successful people really “have it all?”
 Well, for starters, they work really hard for it.
 But they also lighten the load by reminding themselves to take breaks.
-Clara Shih overrides her tendency to work herself into the ground by taking a business card everywhere she goes that prompts her to a break every once in awhile.
+Clara Shih overrides her tendency to work herself into the ground by taking a business card everywhere she goes that prompts her to take a break every once in a while.

 Stop Wasting Time